ArchiveBox/ArchiveBox/README.md

 ### Related Projects

-There are tons of great web archiving tools out there.
-In particular https://webrecorder.io ([pywb](https://github.com/webrecorder/pywb)) and https://getpolarized.io/ are robust, stable pieces of software that have lots of overlap with ArchiveBox.
-ArchiveBox differentiates itself by being primarily a one-shot CLI tool that specializing in importing streams of links from RSS, JSON (good for automatically archiving from a stream of browser history or bookmarks on a schedule), as opposed to a desktop application or web service that requires human interaction to add links.
+There are tons of other [great web archiving tools out there](https://github.com/pirate/ArchiveBox/wiki/Web-Archiving-Community).
+ArchiveBox differentiates itself by trying to be a simple, robust, way for the average tech-savvy user to save sizable portions of the content they view and care about locally.
+Unlike crawler software that starts from a seed url and work outwards, or public tools like Archive.org designed for users to manually submit links from the public internet, ArchiveBox tries to be a set-and-forget archiver suitable for archiving your browsing history, RSS feeds, or bookmarks, including private/authenticated content that you wouldn't want to share with a centralized service.

-To learn more about the motivation for this project and how it fits into the broader community, see our [Web Archiving Community](https://github.com/pirate/ArchiveBox/wiki/Web-Archiving-Community) wiki page.
+To learn more about the motivation for this project and how it fits into the broader community, see our [Background & Motivation](#background--motivation) section or [Community](https://github.com/pirate/ArchiveBox/wiki/Web-Archiving-Community) wiki page.

 # Documentation